Benzodiazepine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Benzodiazepine Withdrawal Management and Treatment

 Going through detox and withdrawal is the earliest and most uncomfortable stage of the treatment process.
 Having a rehab facility on your side can make it easier.
-Withdrawal symptoms begin after about 24 hours and can last several months for most people to navigate to ensure the drug is fully out of their system.
-In approximately 10% of cases, individuals with a benzodiazepine abuse history report continuing to experience withdrawal effects years after they stop using them.[6]
+Withdrawal symptoms can begin within hours to days after the last dose and may last for several weeks to months, depending on the benzodiazepine used and the duration of use.
+In approximately 10% of cases, individuals with a history of long-term benzodiazepine use may experience protracted withdrawal symptoms, which can last for months or even years after discontinuing use.[5]

 Withdrawal symptoms and symptom severity depend on the type of benzo taken.
 Additionally, symptoms can vary based on the individual but may include the following: